httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 This specification intentionally defines strict parsing and serialization behaviors using step-by-step algorithms; the only error handling defined is to fail the operation altogether.

-It is designed to encourage faithful implementation and therefore good interoperability.
+It is designed to encourage faithful implementation and good interoperability.
 Therefore, an implementation that tried to be helpful by being more tolerant of input would make interoperability worse, since that would create pressure on other implementations to implement similar (but likely subtly different) workarounds.

 In other words, strict processing is an intentional feature of this specification; it allows non-conformant input to be discovered and corrected by the producer early and avoids both interoperability and security issues that might otherwise result.